Charles Duncan O'Neal: Political career

 While still at university, O’Neal became an active member of Keir Hardie's Independent Labour Party.
 After his graduation, he served on the County Council of Sunderland, where he was influenced by his surgical work with coal miners and workers in Newcastle.

 When O’Neal returned to Barbados, progressive forces had already begun to agitate for greater rights for the labouring underclass against what had continued to be a plantocratic government.
 He founded the Democratic League in 1924, along with Clennell Wickham.

 Prior to 1942, voters were required by the Representation of the People Act to have a minimum income as well as at least an acre of land or land that produced a minimum profit.
 This restricted democratic participation to the wealthy elite, many of them owners of the plantations that still dominated Barbados’ sugar cane economic landscape.
-However, in the 1920s, villages began to expand, resulting in the rise of a newly enfranchised electorate, mostly from the working class class and of colour.
+However, in the 1920s, villages began to expand, resulting in the rise of a newly enfranchised electorate, mostly from the working class and of colour.
 The League's early focus was the increased registration of these new voters, in an effort push through legislation that had been widely opposed by the elite.
 These included compulsory free education, the abolition of child labour and expanded worker protections.
 As a part of this and with his background in Labour and democratic socialism, O’Neal also worked towards the organization and unionization of the workers, including representing them during strike action.

 O’Neal was elected to the constituency of the city of Bridgetown in 1932, a seat he held until his death on 19 November, 1936.